Image Credit:

 African Americans in the Civil War

 In July 1862, President Abraham Lincoln and Congress authorized the use of African Americans as military combatants; however, they were not actually able to serve until after the Emancipation Proclamation took effect on January 1, 1863.
 Later the same year, Illinois Governor Richard Yates Sr. authorized the organization of the Illinois 29th Colored Infantry Regiment, better known as the 29th United States Colored Troops (USCT).
-Formed in Quincy, Illinois, on April 24, 1864, by Lieutenant Colonel John Boss, the 29th USCT was the only African American regiment raised in Illinois.
+Formed in Quincy, Illinois, on April 24, 1864, by Lieutenant Colonel John Bross, the 29th USCT was the only African American regiment raised in Illinois.
 The regiment was comprised of ten companies.
 Companies A through E were comprised primarily of men from Illinois, while companies F through K were mostly made up of men from outside the state.
 At least nine Black men from Champaign County enlisted into the 29th USCT at the Urbana Courthouse with four others enlisting in other “colored regiments” outside of Illinois.

 1002 N. 5th Street, Champaign, IL